nestoralonso/recetas-redux/README.md

 ```
 This will look for changes in the dist folder and reload

-## Description

-recetas-redux is an app to search and create recipes but with the following twist:
-All across spanish speaking countries the ingredients for recipes have different names, for example the word for 'Bell pepper' in Colombia is Pimentón but in other countries is 'Morrón' or 'Ají Dulce'. *Recetas Redux* is an SPA to deal with this problem, so you tell the app which country you are in and the ingredients get translated automatically for previously filled data by other users.

 ## About the tecnology stack
 Some of the tech used and the motivation to use it are listed here: